luminati-io/proxy-scrape-rust/README.md

 # proxy-scrape-rust
 Basic API Rust program demonstrating using web scraping over proxy servers

-This project demonstrates setting up proxy servers in [Rest Proxy Servers](https://brightdata.com/blog/how-tos/rust-proxy-servers), Proxies protect your digital identity during web scraping by using their IP address, circumventing IP bans and geoblocking.
+This project demonstrates setting up proxy servers in [Web Scraping in Rust](https://brightdata.com/blog/how-tos/web-scraping-with-rust), Proxies protect your digital identity during web scraping by using their IP address, circumventing IP bans and geoblocking.

+This repository contains different programs to run based on the [Rust Proxy Servers](https://brightdata.com/blog/how-tos/rust-proxy-servers) article:
+### basic
+Shows basic usage of getting data and parsing it
+### basic_proxy
+Shows how to use basic proxies to scrape data (requires setting up nginx server and updating its configuration with [nginx.conf](nginx.conf) file)
+### rotating_proxy
+Shows how to use rotating proxies to scrape data (requires setting up nginx server and updating its configuration with [nginx.conf](nginx.conf) file)
+### brightdata_proxy
+Shows how to use Bright Data proxies to scrape data (requires [Bright Data proxy configuration](#bright-data-proxy-configuration))

 ## Prerequisites
 - Rust and Cargo (Installation guide: [Rustup](https://rustup.rs/))